 Eric Qualman, the writer of Socialnomics, is a great living example of keeping your personal brand true amongst the noise of success.
 Recently at a TEDx talk in Nashville Eric gave a talk on ‘My Digital Stamp’.
 It alludes to looking at the digital footprints you’re leaving over the carpet of your business, client relationship and of course your personal space.
 Eric helped give focus to doing a personal review with the acronym of ‘S.T.A.M.P’ Take an 18-minute morning break to watch this video and ask yourself what your Digital Stamp portrays.

 Simple is a call to clear the clag from your life and keep the main thing the main thing.
 Developing a sense of personal calling helps you define why you get out of bed in the morning.
 If you could put only one goal on the wall in front of you what would it be?
 Try not to take the Miss Universe approach and say “Bring World Peace”.
 Instead, develop a personal simple mission statement.

-True reminds us that in business and social environments we often try to mold ourselves to group.
-Instead of developing unqiue and what we perceive to be attractive personas, we should remind the person in the mirror to be true to ourselves.
+True reminds us that in business and social environments we often try to mould ourselves into groups.
+Instead of developing unique and what we perceive to be attractive personas, we should remind the person in the mirror to be true to ourselves.
 One of the strengths of the digital social networking space is the power of transparency.
 Sadly many use the guise of being transparent to actually be someone else.
 Be True!